dusieq95/discordbot/README.md

 ### 6. Special Thanks

 Big thanks to **@Rishiraj0100** for the [ShapesInc Library](https://github.com/Rishiraj0100/shapesinc-py), which made building this chatbot so much smoother.
+And **@cloner** for contributing in this project.
 Your work and contributions are greatly appreciated!

 ---